reactjs/React.NET/site/jekyll/tutorials/aspnetcore.md

 }
 ```

 In a real application, you'd use the repository pattern here, and retrieve the comments from a database.
-For simplicity, we'll just modify our controller to have a hard-coded list of comments.
+For simplicity, we'll modify our controller to have a hard-coded list of comments.

 ```csharp{9,13-33}
 using System.Collections.Generic;